jdaw1/placemat/Documentation/not_glasses.md

 `GlassesClusteredOnDecantingNotes` has the same structure as `GlassesClusteredOnVoteRecorders`.

-And the self-explnatory parameters `DecantingNotesPaperType` and `DecantingNotesOrientation`; and `DecantingNotesTitlesFontSizeMax` and `DecantingNotesSubtitleFontSizeProportionTitles` (a positive number or /Automatic).
+And the self-explnatory parameters `DecantingNotesPaperType` and `DecantingNotesOrientation`; and `DecantingNotesTitlesFontSizeMax` and `DecantingNotesSubtitleFontSizeProportionTitles` (a positive number or `/Automatic`).

 <div style="clear: both;"></div>

 ## Accounts

-Of course, any financial rebalancing will have been computed in advance, audited in accordance with the [1844 Companies Act](https://en.wikipedia.org/wiki/Joint_Stock_Companies_Act_1844), and settled using a system designated under the [The Financial Markets and Insolvency (Settlement Finality) Regulations 1999](https://www.legislation.gov.uk/uksi/1999/2979/contents/made).
+Of course, any financial rebalancing will have been computed in advance, audited in accordance with the [1844&nbsp;Companies&nbsp;Act](https://en.wikipedia.org/wiki/Joint_Stock_Companies_Act_1844), and settled using a system designated under the [The Financial Markets and Insolvency (Settlement Finality) Regulations 1999](https://www.legislation.gov.uk/uksi/1999/2979/contents/made).
 Of course.

 Except that it rarely works like that.